pact-foundation/pact-go/README.md

 - 💰 Reduce the cost of API integration testing
 - 💥 Prevent breaking changes
 - 🔎 Understand your system usage
-- 📃 Get documentation for free
+- 📃 Document your APIs for free
-- 🗄 No need for complex data fixtures
+- 🗄 Remove the need for complex data fixtures
-- 🤷‍♂️ No need for complex test environments
+- 🤷‍♂️ Reduce the reliance on complex test environments

 </td>
 </tr>